bocchino/ParAbs/FSharp/Scripts/README.md

 `::`

-As an example, if your makefile says $(FSHARPC) A1 ...
+*Example:* If your makefile says $(FSHARPC) A1 ...
 An, where setting FSHARPC=fsharpc works on Unix, then on windows (inside Cygwin) you could set FSHARPC to

 `python /path/to/translateargs.py fsc cygpath::-w`